Sett (paving): Europe

-America
+United States

-In New York City, the West Village (including the Meatpacking District), SoHo, and TriBeCa neighborhoods retain such streets.
+In New York City, the West Village (including the Meatpacking District), SoHo, and TriBeCa neighbourhood retain such streets.
 The Holland Tunnel used the blocks extensively and can still be seen in some spots including under pavement of service roads on the New Jersey side.
-Older sections of Brooklyn such as DUMBO and surrounding neighborhoods also have streets bearing Belgian blocks.
+Older sections of Brooklyn such as DUMBO and surrounding neighbourhoods also have streets bearing Belgian blocks.

+In the Dearing Street Historic District of Athens, Georgia, Finley Street, between Broad Street and The Tree That Owns Itself, retains Belgian blocks, the only street in the city to be so paved.

-Germantown Avenue in Philadelphia, in particular its upper reaches through Germantown, Mount Airy and Chestnut Hill, is notable for being paved with Belgian blocks; repaving projects on this thoroughfare have retained or reintroduced block paving to give additional historic character to these neighborhoods.
+Germantown Avenue in Philadelphia, in particular its upper reaches through Germantown, Mount Airy and Chestnut Hill, is notable for being paved with Belgian blocks; repaving projects on this thoroughfare have retained or reintroduced block paving to give additional historic character to these neighbourhoods.
 Part of this character includes the tracks of the 23 trolley, though the modern tracks are encased in concrete slabs rather than blocks, and the trolley line itself is currently operated by buses.

 In Richmond, Virginia, Belgian block streets are particularly common, most notably in Shockoe Slip.
-Street cars traveled through the street on tracks that are still visible though the system has been replaced by buses.
+Street cars travelled through the street on tracks that are still visible though the system has been replaced by buses.

-The Fells Point neighborhood of Baltimore also has Belgian block streets.
+The Fells Point neighbourhood of Baltimore also has Belgian block streets.

 In many cities besides Richmond and Philadelphia setts have often been used for pavement around street-running trolley or tram lines in the same manner as brickwork.

 Portland, Oregon, used Belgian block paving extensively in the 19th century, starting near the Willamette River, to stop the streets from washing away in floods.
 Many streets in older parts of the city are underlain by these blocks, and a few streets in the Pearl District still feature this kind of pavement.
 The City of Portland stockpiles these blocks when they are dug up for street or utility repairs or renovation.
 They have been used between the rails in some of TriMet's MAX light rail lines to warn automobile drivers that they are driving on light rail right of way.
 The romantic claim that old Portland "cobbles" were imported as ship's ballast is incorrect; they are local basalt, quarried near St. Helens in Oregon.